This article discusses the regulation and protection of trademarks in Cyprus.

-The Cypriot Law provides that no person infringes intellectual property rights if he copies an unregistered Trademark, however, this does not affect the proprietor’s rights to an action in passing-off and to claim damages.
+The Cypriot law provides that no person infringes intellectual property rights if he copies an unregistered Trademark.
+However, this does not affect the proprietor’s rights to action in passing-off and to claim damages.

 When dealing with unregistered Trademarks, passing-off happens when someone deliberately or unintentionally passes off his products or services as those of another person, and the main purpose of the tort is to protect the proprietor’s commercial goodwill and reputation.